jacobandreas/blog/_posts/2016-02-18-monference.md

 The resulting monference has at least as much capacity as the corresponding classical procedure.
 To the extent that appproximation is necessary, we can (at least empirically) _learn_ the right approximation end-to-end from the training data.
+I think there's at least one more constituency parsing paper to be written using all the pieces of this framework, and lots more for working with graph-structured data.

 ---

-I've argued that this perspective is useful, but is it true?
+I've argued that the monference perspective is useful, but is it true?
 That is, is there a precise sense in which a neural net is _really_ a monference, and not a model?

 No. There's a fundamental identifiability problem---we can't really distinguish between "fancy model with trivial inference" and "mystery model with complicated